-It is not necessary to have direct proof that a person’s initiation or continued membership is contingent upon participation in the activity for it to be considered hazing.
-Furthermore, it is not a defense to a charge of hazing that the consent of the victim had been obtained, or that the activity leading to charges of hazing was not an official organizational event, or was not approved, or sanctioned by the organization.Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective.
+The conduct or activity that resulted in death or injury of the person was done after the individual was admitted as a member to an organization.

+The term “hazing” does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective.

+B. Student Organization: The term “student organization,” for the purposes of this regulation, means an organization at the University of North Florida in which two or more of the members are students enrolled at the institution, whether or not the organization is established or recognized by the institution.
+This includes, but is not limited to, a club, society, association, athletic team, club sports team, fraternity, sorority, ROTC, band, or student government.

 III.
 STATEMENT OF PROCEDURES

-Any person having knowledge of any activity or situation which may constitute hazing should contact the Office of the Dean of Students, the University Police Department, the Office of Fraternity and Sorority Life, the Athletic Director, the Office of the Dean of the College in which the club or, course or organization is housed, or the Office of the Provost.
+A. Reporting Required.
+Any person having knowledge of any activity or situation which may constitute hazing shall contact the Office of the Dean of Students, the University Police Department, the Office of Fraternity and Sorority Life, the Athletics Director, the Office of the Dean of the College in which the club or, course or organization is housed, or the Office of the Provost.
 Actions to enforce the University’s prohibition against hazing shall be conducted pursuant to the Student Conduct Code.
+B. Investigation and Adjudication.
+Actions to enforce the University’s prohibition against hazing shall be conducted pursuant to the Student Code of Conduct for adjudication of hazing incidents and assignment of penalties.

+In conjunction with the Student Code of Conduct, special procedures related to investigating allegations of hazing may include the following:

+If deemed appropriate by the Provost or designee, the organization may be placed on interim measures during the investigation process.

+The assigned investigator will develop a plan and coordinate with campus stakeholders.

+The organization will be notified via the identified president’s UNF email of an open investigation regarding the hazing allegations.

+The investigation may include outreach to all identified members of the organization.

+The assigned investigator will compile all statements and documentation into an investigative report to be reviewed by the Dean of Students.

-Penalties - The penalties described below may be imposed for violation of this regulation, regardless of whether the violation occurred on or off campus and shall be in addition to any other penalty to which a student or group may be subject for violations of the criminal laws of Florida or any other applicable University regulation or policy.
-Individuals subject to University jurisdiction found guilty of hazing violations may receive penalties including the withholding of diplomas or transcripts pending compliance with the regulation or completion of community service, or other educational sanctions, and the imposition of reprimand, probation, suspension, dismissal, or expulsion, depending upon the severity of the violation.
+C. Penalties.
+Possible penalties for violation of this regulation are outlined in the Student Code of Conduct, regardless of whether the violation occurred on- or off- campus and shall be in addition to any other penalty to which a student or group may be subject for violations of the criminal laws of Florida or any other applicable University regulation or policy.
+Individuals subject to University jurisdiction found responsible of hazing violations may receive penalties including the withholding of diplomas or transcripts pending compliance with the regulation or completion of community service, or other educational sanctions, and the imposition of reprimand, probation, suspension, dismissal, or expulsion, depending upon the severity of the violation.

+Student organizations including fraternities and sororities found responsible for hazing may be penalized by revocation of permission for the organization to be registered, to meet on campus and to use campus facilities, operate on University property or to otherwise operate under the sanction of the University.